Subclass 186 (Employer Nomination Scheme) Permanent Visa

-We presented a submission supported by documentary evidence to demonstrate that our client was inadvertently underpaid and that his annual income for each year of the three years immediately prior to the date of ENS application was meant to be at least equivalent to the Fair Work High Income Threshold.
+We presented a submission supported by documentary evidence to demonstrate that our client was inadvertently underpaid and that his annual income for each year of the three years before the 186 ENS visa application was meant to be at least equivalent to the Fair Work High Income Threshold.

 (WARNING – Written verification from the compliance and monitoring section to confirm that our approach was not unlawful was obtained before commencement).